 There is so much that has to be done this time of year.
 It almost seems like more takes place in just a few short weeks than the rest of the year combined.
 There’s food shopping, meal planning, meal prep, cookie baking and exchanges, work and school parties, family photos, charitable giving, Christmas shopping and wrapping, gift giving, and for us, birthdays.
 There’s no possibility that a mom could get anywhere near bored this time of year.

 Even with intense preparation, each year it seems like something unexpected comes up.
 Not just during the holidays but all year long.
 But you mourn a little bit for control and joy lost when it happens during the holidays.
-If there’s anything that’s stuck out to me from my short eight years as a mom, it’s expect the unexpected.
+If there’s anything that’s stuck out to me from my short eight years as a mom, its to expect the unexpected.

 Anything can happen at any time and it usually happens when you least want or expect it.